 Minimize physical exfoliation

 Lips can often get chapped.
-Simple layer of petrolatum jelly (such as Vaseline®) throughout the day is the most effective and affordable way of keeping them hydrated.
-Lastly, avoid touching your face and thoroughly wash hands before applying any products.
+A simple layer of petrolatum jelly (such as Vaseline®) throughout the day is the most effective and affordable way of keeping them hydrated.
+Lastly, avoid touching your face and thoroughly wash your hands before applying any products.